cretz/fusty/docs/devices.md

   * `user` - The username to login as
   * `pass` - The password to use to login.
 Currently only username/password authentication is supported.
 In the future other forms may be supported.
 * `jobs` - Required collection of jobs to run.
-Each job can have its own settings.
-Currently these are undefined.
+Each job can have its own settings that override the jobs settings.